Installing OpenCV for Java¶

 - insert the JVM library path (e.g.,

 Configure twice, and the CMake window should appear with a white background.
-Now, press
+If not, fix the red lines and press

 Generate and close CMake.